Skip to main content

 • Be catalysts of change within their employing organisations, as a result of the adoption of creative and innovative approaches to opportunities and threats.

-Year 1 – Postgraduate Diploma
+• Year 1 – Successfully completed Postgraduate Diploma in Financial Management.

 Semester 1